dumheter/flight-sim-mfd-hid/readme.md

 The project invoves a custom made PCB, made in Ki-Cad.
 It's powered by an Arduino pro micro, which uses an Atmel Atmega32u4.
 It's main strength it the usb controller inside the chip.
 It will act as a windows joystick device, with 20 buttons that can be mappend in the game to the DDI/MFD.

 ## How it works
-Gif of it irl.
+Gif of first test, irl.
 ![gif of it in action](https://github.com/dumheter/fa-18c-ddi/blob/main/inaction.gif) Ki-cad pcb drawing.
 ![pcd kicad drawing](https://github.com/dumheter/fa-18c-ddi/blob/main/pcb_kicad.png]
 Finished pcb, next to my flight stick.
 ![finished pcb](https://github.com/dumheter/fa-18c-ddi/blob/main/pcb_irl.jgp]
 How the cockpit look in (dcs) game.
 ![cockpit](https://github.com/dumheter/fa-18c-ddi/blob/main/cockpit.jgp]